01 of 05

 Walking - When You Become One of the Sounds in Your Garden

 To increase the sound from walking and make yourself an even bigger part of your garden, consider allowing larger plants to spill into the path.
-Stiffer branches with soft leaves, like small maple tree limbs and hydrangeas will brush against you without doing either of you harm, while setting off that rustling forest sound.
-A great fall garden sound is the rattle of seeds in a drying pods, like: Angel's Trumpet (Datura), moonflower (Ipomoea alba), iris, broom and false indigo (Baptisia australis).
+Stiffer branches with soft leaves, like small maple tree limbs and hydrangeas, will brush against you without doing either of you harm while setting off that rustling forest sound.
+A great fall garden sound is the rattle of seeds in a drying pod, like Angel's Trumpet (Datura), moonflower (Ipomoea alba), iris, broom and false indigo (Baptisia australis).

 If you stay alert, you'll notice this underappreciated sense can add a great deal to your appreciation of your garden.